i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/wallet-protocol-api/README.md

 npm install @i3m/wallet-protocol-api @i3m/wallet-protocol
 ```

-The appropriate version for browser or node is automatically exported depending on where it is imported/required (set `browser` to `true` or `false` in your bundler).
+> The appropriate version for browser or node should be automatically chosen when importing.
+However, if your bundler does not import the appropriate module version (node esm, node cjs or browser esm), you can force it to use a specific one by just importing one of the followings:
+>
+> - `@i3m/wallet-protocol-api/dist/cjs/index.node`: for Node.js CJS module
+> - `@i3m/wallet-protocol-api/dist/esm/index.node`: for Node.js ESM module
+> - `@i3m/wallet-protocol-api/dist/esm/index.browser`: for browser ESM module
+>
+> If you are coding TypeScript, types will not be automatically detected when using the specific versions.
+You can easily get the types in by creating a `@i3m/wallet-protocol-api.d.ts` file with just the line:
+>
+> ```typescript
+> declare module '@i3m/wallet-protocol-api/dist/esm/index.browser' // use the specific file you were importing
+> ```

 You can also download the [IIFE bundle](https://raw.githubusercontent.com/i3-Market-V2-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/main/dist/bundles/iife.js), the [ESM bundle](https://raw.githubusercontent.com/i3-Market-V2-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/main/dist/bundles/esm.min.js) or the [UMD bundle](https://raw.githubusercontent.com/i3-Market-V2-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/main/dist/bundles/umd.js) and manually add it to your project, or, if you have already installed `@i3m/wallet-protocol-api` in your project, just get the bundles from `node_modules/@i3m/wallet-protocol-api/dist/bundles/`.